-You’re in the business of helping your clients look and feel good, but one botched color job could bring that business to a halt.
+You’re in the business of helping your clients look and feel good.
+Your talent, along with being an educated business owner, is what keeps them coming back — and insuring your business with the right coverage is a savvy move.
 A standard business insurance policy covers a great deal, however barber shops and beauty salons have unique needs that can be addressed with additional coverage.

 Barber Shop and Salon Insurance Coverage Options